GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 For further detailed information about coordinate systems have also a look at: https://ihatecoordinatesystems.com/#correct-crs
 :::

-## Coordinate systems: How do I redefine a dataset's coordinate system?
+## Coordinate systems: How do I redefine a dataset's coordinate system? <a id="coordinate-systems-how-do-i-redefine-a-datasets-coordinate-system"></a>

 Redefining means the metadata about the coordinate system is modified but the coordinates are not.
 This contrasts with reprojections and transformations, which modify both the coordinate system and the coordinates.